Skip to main content

 Prerequisites

-You need three values from your project settings:
+You need two values before configuring your pipeline:

 • API Token - Your QA.tech API token